-The Flatwater Group, Inc. completed Phase I of a conservation study in 2013 and provided the results in a Final Technical Memorandum.
-The purpose of the Phase I study was to assess which conservation measures the Upper Platte River Basin NRDs should consider implementing and also to assess potential methods for developing basin-wide estimates of impacts to streamflow of the conservation measures in the fully appropriated and overappropriated areas of the basin.
+&lt;sup>8 The Flatwater Group, Inc. (2013).
+Final Technical Memorandum of Conservation Study.
+Retrieved from

+I study was to assess which conservation measures the Upper Platte River Basin NRDs should consider implementing and also to assess potential methods for developing basin-wide estimates of impacts to streamflow of the conservation measures in the fully appropriated and overappropriated areas of the basin.